raini-dev/raini-workshop-template/README.md

 - [ ] Create a `Propose a workshop` issue [here](https://github.com/raini-dev/raini/issues/new/choose)
 - [ ] Make sure everything above is checked and delete this checklist

-**NOTE**: the code for the workshop MUST NOT be in this repository directly.
+**NOTE**: the code for the workshop MUST NOT be in the master branch of this repository.

 ## List of Requirements